-Requires MDOC to work with Department of Labor and Economic Opportunity and local entities to design services and offender success vocational education programs for prisoners in an effort to encourage employment of prisoners upon release from prison; requires report on results of workforce development program.
+Requires MDOC to work with Department of Labor and Economic Opportunity and local entities to design services for offender success and vocational education programs that provide relevant professional development opportunities to prisoners upon release from prison; requires programs to be high quality, demand driven, locally receptive, and responsive to the needs of communities where prisoners are expected to reside upon release; requires report on results of workforce development program.

 Sec.
-410. Community Corrections Comprehensive Plans and Services
+410. Residential Services Per Diem Reimbursement

-Specifies purpose of and requirements for community corrections comprehensive plans (e.g., reduce admissions to prisons, improve utilization of jail facilities, contribute to offender success); lists award criteria for community corrections planning and residential services funds (e.g., trends in prison commitment rates, jail utilization, community corrections program capacity and utilization; impact and outcome of policies and procedures of programs on offender success); limits residential services per diem reimbursement rate to \$55.50; lists allowable uses of program funding for Drunk Driver Jail Reduction and Community Treatment Program (e.g., reimbursing counties for transportation, treatment costs, housing felony drunk drivers during period of assessment for treatment and case planning); provides for reimbursement for housing at a rate of \$43.50 per day per offender for up to five days.
+Limits residential services per diem reimbursement rate to \$55.50; lists allowable uses of program funding for reimbursing counties for transportation, treatment costs, and housing drunk drivers during period of assessment for treatment and case planning; provides for reimbursement for housing at a rate of \$43.50 per day per offender for up to a maximum of five days.